-When matrix is specified, the using option is ignored and the "z"-values are treated as one-dimensional data set.
+When matrix is specified, all matrix entries are included in the analysis.
 The matrix dimensions are saved in the variables STATS_size_x and STATS_size_y.

-It may be convenient to track the statistics from more than one file at the same time.
+It may be convenient to track the statistics from more than one file or data column in parallel.
 The name option causes the default prefix "STATS" to be replaced by a user-specified string.
-For example, the mean value of column 2 data from two different files could be compared by
+For example, the mean value of column 2 data from two different files could be compared by do for [COL=5:8] { stats 'datafile' using COL name columnheader }